-- Programme Coordinator (Cordaid), fully funded by the project budget, with overall responsibility for project implementation at strategic level, and promoting effective collaboration between Cordaid, REJA and YELI-Burundi but also maintaining good relationship with the Ministry of Youth and Sport as well as the UNPBF focal persons - Project Manager (REJA) and Project Manager (YELI-Burundi), fully funded by the project budget, leading the respective work of each implementing partner - Communication Officer (based at YELI-Burundi), fully funded by the project budget, delivering a communications plan that amplifies youth voices, promotes dissemination of results, and maximizes visibility for partners and PBF - 3 M&E Officers (based at each of three partner organizations), partially funded by the project budget, and monitoring daily progress of project activities - 1 Financial Officer, fully funded by the project budget, and ensuring efficiency of financial processes and compliance with partner and PBF financial standards - c) Risk management assess the level of risk for project success (low, medium and high) and provide a list of major project specific risks and how they will be managed, including the approach to updating risks and making project adjustments.
-Include any Do No Harm issues and project mitigation. - Risk 1: Deteriorating security situation as a result of political instability and ethnic manipulation, which leads to further escalation of violence, murder and extrajudicial killings.
+- Programme Coordinator (Cordaid), fully funded by the project budget, with overall responsibility for project implementation at strategic level, and promoting effective collaboration between Cordaid, REJA and YELI-Burundi - Programme Technical Advisor (Cordaid), fully funded by the project budget, providing technical expertise related to the project, especially on implementation of the community data collection and development of the training curricula - Project Manager (REJA) and Project Manager (YELI-Burundi), fully funded by the project budget, leading the respective work of each implementing partner - Communication Officer (based at YELI-Burundi), fully funded by the project budget, delivering a communications plan that amplifies youth voices, promotes dissemination of results, and maximizes visibility for partners and PBF - 3 M&E Officers (based at each of three partner organizations), partially funded by the project budget, and monitoring daily progress of project activities - I Financial Officer, fully funded by the project budget, and ensuring efficiency of financial processes and compliance with partner and PBF financial standards - c) Risk management assess the level of risk for project success (low, medium and high) and provide a list of major project specific risks and how they will be managed, including the approach to updating risks and making project adjustments.
+Include any Do No Harm issues and project mitigation.

+Risk 1: Deteriorating security situation as a result of political instability and ethnic manipulation, which leads to further escalation of violence, murder and extrajudicial killings.
 This can influence the implementation of the project on the ground (and restrict the movement of the partners and limit the possibility of finding a training venue).
 Likelihood: High.
 Severity: High.
-Mitigating strategy: Work with clearly structured activity formats which can also be explained by phone as a last resort; conduct regular risk assessments with the Burundian partners, to assess the situation on the ground (e.g. by security mapping and monitoring major hotspots in the country); vigilance regarding personal safety of partners must be exercised; use ICT to facilitate the learning processes in case physical meetings are not possible; conduct activities (like trainings and workshops) elsewhere in the country or even region. - Risk 2: Social / political opposition or censorship of activities implemented by partner organizations (i.e. lack of civic space) result in the targeting of partners and their participants for participation in the project.
+Mitigating strategy: Work with clearly structured activity formats which can also be explained by phone as a last resort; conduct regular risk assessments with the Burundian partners, to assess the situation on the ground (e.g. by security mapping and monitoring major hotspots in the country); vigilance regarding personal safety of partners must be exercised; use ICT to facilitate the learning processes in case physical meetings are not possible; conduct activities (like trainings and workshops) elsewhere in the country or even region.

+Risk 2: Social / political opposition or censorship of activities implemented by partner organizations (i.e. lack of civic space) result in the targeting of partners and their participants for participation in the project.
 Likelihood: High.
 Severity: High.
-Mitigating strategy: Organize lobby and advocacy meetings with national officials and mediation team to rebuild trust between the government and youth from CSOs, using Cordaid's good track record and relations within government; regularly monitor and reassess the political situation; incorporate trainings on safety and low-visibility for the participants in the project; establish an early prevention mechanism in the areas where the project will be implemented in order to always be alert to the prevailing political situation; where feasible, mobilize local partners to reach out to local government representatives who can provide some level of protection / mediation; demonstrate flexibility and willingness in allowing partners organizations to postpone their activities in case of insecurity; consider the protection of individuals on a case-by-case basis; Cordaid can leverage its membership of the RESO INGO network, which advocates for space for INGOs and their civil society partners.
+Mitigating strategy: Organize lobby and advocacy meetings with national officials and mediation team to rebuild trust between the government and youth from CSOs, using Cordaid's good track record and relations nol re within government; regularly monitor and reassess the political situation; incorporate trainings on safety and low-visibility for the participants in the project; establish an early prevention mechanism in the areas where the project will be implemented in order to always be alert to the prevailing political situation; where feasible, mobilize local partners to reach out to local government representatives who can provide some level of protection / mediation; demonstrate flexibility and willingness in allowing partners organizations to postpone their activities in case of insecurity; consider the protection of individuals on a case-by-case basis; Cordaid can leverage its membership of the RESO INGO network, which advocates for space for INGOs and their civil society partners.